IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 Comets have highly elongated orbits that approximate ellipses.
 Also comet orbits are NOT confined nearly to the ecliptic plane, but can have any orientation.

-Actually, in finer detail, planet, moons, and asteroid orbits are all approximately ellipses.
+Actually, in finer detail, planet, moons, and asteroid orbits are all approximately elliptical orbits.

 The figure below (local link / general link: ellipse.html) explicates ellipses.

-More mathematical details about ellipses and elliptical orbits are given on at site Ellipses and Elliptical Orbits.
+More mathematical details about ellipses and elliptical orbits are given in file Mathematics file: ellipse_4.html and at site Ellipses and Elliptical Orbits.
 Those details are NOT required for this course.

 The figure below (

-local link / general link: ellipse_eccentricity.html) illustrates how ellipse elongation depends on eccentricity e and gives the relevant formulae too.
+local link / general link: ellipse_eccentricity.html) illustrates how ellipse elongation depends on eccentricity e.

 Say you have a gravitational two-body system in which one body is MUCH more massive than the other.